L-X-T/rsg-advanced/labs/09_router.md

 6. Check with the TypeScript compiler in your IDE whether there are any compilation errors and correct them if necessary.

 7. Test your solution.
-Again note that you cannot change data records 1 to 5 and that you can create a new data record by specifying ID 0.
+Again, note that you cannot change data records 1 to 5 and that you can create a new data record by specifying ID 0.

 ## Bonus: Programatic Routing \*